Reverse Shoulder Replacement Complications

 Reverse total shoulder replacement or arthroplasty (rTSA) gets its name from the way it “reverses the anatomy” of the human shoulder.
-A natural shoulder joint has a “ball” at the top of the upper arm bone and a “socket” in the shoulder.
-Reverse shoulder implants place an artificial ball on the shoulder and an artificial socket on the upper arm.
+A natural joint has a “ball” at the top of the upper arm bone and a “socket” in the shoulder.
+Reverse implants place an artificial ball on the shoulder and an artificial socket on the upper arm.

 A 2017 study of nearly 1,500 reverse shoulder replacements found 2 of every 3 dislocations happened in the first three months after surgery.
-Dislocations were also more frequent among people who had surgery to repair or replace an earlier implant.
+Dislocations were also more frequent among people who’d had surgery to repair or replace an earlier implant.